PlasmaLang/plasma/docs/README.md

 With these installed, you should be set.

 We will provide a Makefile in the docs/ directory to easily build the right kind of documentation.
 This is still a work in progress for now.
+For now running ``asciidoc file.txt`` works.